tinatlewisl/Tina-Lewis/content/en/pprojects/example2/index.md

   <body>
   <hr>
    <div class="boxed">
-    <span style="font-weight: bold;">Sentiment Analysis of Amazon, IMDb and Yelp Data </span>
+    <span style="font-weight: bold;">Simulations for Accessing Global Convergence of Policy Gradient Methods in Reinforcement Learning </span>
-    <br><span style="color:grey; font-family:roboto; font-size:13px;"> August 2016 -- May 2019</span> <span style="color:grey; font-family:roboto; font-size:13px;float:right;"> Python </span>
+    <br><span style="color:grey; font-family:roboto; font-size:13px;"> October 2018 -- December 2018</span> <span style="color:grey; font-family:roboto; font-size:13px;float:right;"> Python | Tensorflow </span>
     <ul>
     <span style="font-size:13px;">
-      <li> Performed sentiment analysis on customers and users reviews data from Amazon, IMDb, and Yelp.</li>
-      <li> Trained a Multinomial Naive Bayes classifier to distinguish between positive and negative customer reviews.</li>
-      <li> Wrote a Python program which reads in reviews, performs data cleaning and feature extraction and for each review decides whether it holds a positive or a negative sentiment.</li>
+      <li> Evaluated the convergence performance of two policy gradient methods(Model-free & Mode-based) introduced in Fazel et al (2018) on the cartpole problem.</li>
+      <li> Used the cartpole {position, velocity, angle and rotation} as input in the model free case in addition to the action taken at time t for the model-based case.
+      <li> Model the ouput in both cases as the probability of the pole moving left or right as output.
+      <li> Trained a neural network with 32 nodes and the ReLu activating function and adaptive learning to represent the policy gradient model for the model free method.
+The
+      <li> Used cross entropy loss function of the discounted reward as loss function and chose reward discount rate to cause future rewards to be highly valued.
       </span>
       </ul>
      </div>